uri-library-data-services/iassist-preview/content/blog/update-cossa-changes-common-rule-implications-social-and-behavioral-sciences.md

-Cheryl Crawford Watson, National Institute of Justice (NIJ), discussed the Department of Justice\'s (DOJ) approach to confidentiality and how it differs from other regulations regarding human subjects protection.
+Cheryl Crawford Watson, National Institute of Justice (NIJ), discussed the Department of Justice's (DOJ) approach to confidentiality and how it differs from other regulations regarding human subjects protection.
 Researchers funded by DOJ must submit a Privacy Certificate, which protects researchers and data from subpoena.
-It also prevents the researcher from violating subjects\' privacy for any reason other than future criminal conduct.
+It also prevents the researcher from violating subjects' privacy for any reason other than future criminal conduct.
 The DOJ privacy certificate differs from the certificate of confidentiality mandated by other agencies (like Health and Human Services) in that it prohibits researchers from reporting